Spartan constitution: Spartiates

-Perioeci
+Free non-citizen classes

-Others in the state were the Perioeci or Períoikoi, a social class and population group of non-citizen inhabitants.
+Besides the Spartiate class, there were many free non-citizen underclasses, many of them poorly described in classical sources.
+The Perioeci or Períoikoi, a social class and population group of non-citizen inhabitants.
 The Perioeci were free, unlike the helots, but were not full Spartan citizens.
 They had a central role in the Spartan economy, controlling commerce and business, as well as being responsible for crafts and manufacturing.

-Helots
+The Sciritae were similar but fought as infantry not hopalites.

+There were also the Hypomeiones, literally "inferiors", men who were probably Spartiates who had lost their social rank (probably mostly because they could not afford syssitia dues).
+The Mothax (singular Mothon) were fostered with Spartiates and are generally thought to have been the children of slave rape by Spartiates.
+They were prominent in military leadership.

+In the late 5th century BC and later, a new class, the Neodamodes, literally "new to the community", seems to have been composed of liberated Helots.
+The Epeunacti and Partheniae were among the other free non-citizen classes.

+The Trophimoi were a metic guest class.

+Unfree classes

 Helots were the state-owned serfs who made up 90 percent of the population.
-They were citizens of conquered states, such as Messenia who were conquered for their fertile land during the First Messenian War.
+They were citizens of conquered states, such as Messenia, who were conquered for their fertile land during the First Messenian War.

+Earlier sources conflate helots and douloi, who were chattel slaves, but later sources distinguish them.
+All free classes seem to have owned douloi.

 Government

 The Doric state of Sparta, copying the Doric Cretans, instituted a mixed governmental state: it was composed of elements of monarchical, oligarchical, and democratic systems.
 Isocrates refers to the Spartans as "subject to an oligarchy at home, to a kingship on campaign" (iii.
 24).